We will improve the neonatal outcome of pregnancy by:

 Michael D. Neufeld, MD, MPH, NICU Medical Director

-The 29-bed capacity Providence Regional Medical Center Everett (PRMCE) NICU opened on Mother’s Day, 2002.
-The unit was developed through the efforts of an alliance between PRMCE and Seattle Children's Hospital.
+Providence Regional Medical Center Everett’s 29-bed capacity NICU opened on Mother’s Day in 2002.
+The unit was developed through the efforts of an alliance between PRMCE and Seattle Children’s Hospital.
 Individual rooms provide privacy for patients and their families.
-The multidisciplinary team meets daily with parents and concentrates on family centered care, teaching parents how to take care of their infants, especially those with special needs.
-In preparation for discharge, parents are provided in-depth instruction on how to manage situations that may arise in the home and review cardiopulmonary resuscitation skills.
-The care model at PRMCE includes 24/7 in-house NNPs under the direction of attending neonatologists.
+The multidisciplinary team meets daily with parents and concentrates on family-centered care, teaching parents how to take care of their infants, especially those with special needs.
+In preparation for discharge, parents are provided in-depth instruction on how to manage emergencies that may arise in the home, including the need for CPR.
+The care model at PRMCE is 24/7 in-house NNPs under the direction of attending neonatologists.

 Thomas P. Strandjord, MD, Contractor, Washington State Department of Health

-Our faculty, fellows, neonatal nurse practitioners, and transport team members are involved in several aspects of NRP training.
-They conduct skills labs with resuscitation training sessions/reviews, which include airway skills, as well as x-ray and case reviews for Seattle Children's Hospital and Airlift Northwest flight nurses and respiratory therapists.
+Our faculty, fellows, neonatal nurse practitioners, and transport team members are involved in several aspects of Newborn Resuscitation Program training.
+They conduct skills labs with resuscitation training sessions/reviews, which include x-ray and case reviews for Seattle Children’s Hospital and Airlift Northwest flight nurses and respiratory therapists.

 WWAMI (Washington, Wyoming, Alaska, Montana, Idaho):